AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

-Physical boundary conditions are specified by an integer index [4]_ in the inputs file, using the and runtime parameters.
+Physical boundary conditions are specified by an integer index [4]_ in the inputs file, using the castro.lo_bc and castro.hi_bc runtime parameters.
 The generally supported boundary conditions are, their corresponding integer key, and the action they take for the normal velocity, transverse velocity, and generic scalar are shown in Table \ `[table:castro:bcs] <#table:castro:bcs>`__